ut-astria/orbdetpy/docs/filefmt.rst

  }

-"Stations" : One or more ground stations for measurement processing {
+"Stations" : Ground stations for measurements.
+Not required for "PositionVelocity" measurements {

  "Station1" : {